RyanEwen/lan-cache-docker/README.md

     Address:  192.168.100.205
     ```

     You should see your caching server IP listed twice this time.
-The caching machine handles the DNS request as well as the caching that URL, to the caching machine IP is returned.
+The caching machine handles the DNS request as well as the caching that URL, so the caching machine IP is returned.

 * Test caching by downloading a game and watching the logs and cache directories:
     * Use `ll /data/logs/` from the caching machine to check if the logs are filling up.
 You should see sizes increase as traffic is handled.